brooksjbr/python-gh-workflows/README.md

 ## Description

 This repo provides examples of how to create basic workflows to automate common activities in a GitHub project.
-For example code linting is a standard practice to enforce consistent code formatting and syntax.
+For example code linting is a standard practice to enforce consistent code syntax.
 A linting task can be automated to run during a particular stage of the develop process to insure code is properly linted prior to merging with existing functionality.

 ## GitHub workflow Hierarchy